How to bee friendly

 1. Grow your bee friendly garden

-If you have space, leave a section of the garden untended – some bees love long grass, or making nests in compost heaps or under hedgerows.
+If you have space, leave a section of the garden untended – as some bees love long grass, or making nests in compost heaps or under hedgerows.
 Bees love large drifts of the same flowers.
 And they look spectacular as well!

 You can also buy (or easily build) an ‘insect hotel’ using hollow stems like bamboo, twigs and string – just tie together a length of these and put them in a hedge or bush, or hang somewhere sheltered to provide a home for bees and other insects.

 A tired bee really does like a tiny hit of sugar (never honey!)
-Make a mix of two teaspoons of white granulated sugar with one teaspoon of water and put it on a plate or drip it on the flower, to revive a tired bee.
+Mix of two teaspoons of white granulated sugar with one teaspoon of water and put it on a plate or drip it on a flower, to revive a tired bee.